Solving Cryptic Crossword Clues by Computer

 (The Anagram Genius technology is also mentioned briefly in this review paper.)

-The only other system I’m aware of for solving crosswords was written for non-cryptic clues by Michael L. Littman, Greg A. Keim, and Noam Shazeer.
-It was written after I published the first version of my software.
+Another system for solving crosswords was written for non-cryptic clues by Michael L. Littman, Greg A. Keim, and Noam Shazeer.
+It was written after the first version of William’s software was published.
 The system is called Proverb and was designed to solve American-style non-cryptic crossword puzzles.
 The system did well in a crossword competition competing against humans and the authors won awards for the paper describing it.